General Gap Year Questions

 If you don’t choose to do Vox Bivium for credit, do you still get to do the same classes?

-Do I apply to VOX and Cairn University?
+Do I apply to Vox and Columbia International University (CIU)?

-Students apply to Cairn after acceptance to Vox is completed, and we will walk you through that process.
+Students apply to CIU after acceptance to Vox is completed, and we will walk you through that process.

 Tuition & Fundraising